shahsawoodshinwari/php-clean-architecture/README.md

 The *Repository* level can only depend on *Entity* or *Service* levels.
 The *UseLevel* level can only depend on *Repository* or *Service* levels.
 The *Controller* level can only depend on *UseCase* levels.

+**What is Service level?**
+The Service level can be used for third part tools or libraries.

 ### Define a level inside the project